testflows/TestFlows-WebSite/source/handbook/index.md

 def regression(self):
     note(self.specifications)
 ```
-# Attributes Of Decorated Tests
+# Attributes of Decorated Tests

 You can set attributes for decorated tests using different decorator classes
 such as [Flags class] to set test `flags`, [Name class] to set test `name`, [Examples class]